 NUS UK 2014 – Womens Group of the year – Awarded to the students involved in national campaigns targeting lad culture on campus as well as ensuring women issues where being raised throughout the Independence referendum and around tackling childcare issues on campus.

 ECSA has worked with the college to develop and embed an LGBT charter, working with engaging students and staff to create a more inclusive and welcoming College.
 This has included updating staff training and holding events throughout the academic calendar.

 Healthy Body Healthy Mind

-ECSA is on track to be accredited as part of the national HBHM scheme.
-This ensures ECSA are working to foster an inclusive approach to health and well being by promoting physical activity and actively working on campaigns around mental health stigma, smoking and depression.
+In 2018/19, we submitted our report for the Healthy Body, Healthy Mind Award, and received a rating of three stars of out five.
+This was an increase from the two stars we received the two years previously!
+The HBHM Award ensures that ECSA are working to foster an inclusive approach to health and wellbeing by promoting physical activity and actively working on campaigns around mental health stigma, smoking and depression.